SpongePowered/SpongeDocs/source/plugin/logging.rst

    .. warning::

-      This solution assumes that log4j2 is used as logging framework by the server, however that might not be the case of all/future implementations of the SpongeAPI.
+      This solution assumes that log4j2 is used as logging framework by the server, however that might not be the case for all/future implementations of the SpongeAPI.

 If you have any questions regarding logging you can always ask us on IRC, Discord or the Forums.